Doc Dougherty, longtime Garden City lacrosse coach, dies at 79

 Messier continued: "He was masterful at getting the most out of his athletes.
 That was one thing that he always did, maximize the potential of each and every kid."

-Born July 13, 1941, Doc Dougherty grew up in Yonkers.
-He played football at Yonkers High School and football and lacrosse at SUNY Cortland, where he received a master’s in physical education, Janet Dougherty said.
+Born July 13, 1941, Dougherty grew up in Yonkers.
+He played football at Yonkers High School and football and lacrosse at SUNY Cortland, where he received a master’s in physical education, his wife said.

-As a physical education teacher, Doc Dogherty was immensely popular.
+As a physical education teacher, Dougherty was immensely popular.
 He wanted students to participate, but gave them options on how to do so.

 "Nobody wanted to miss gym," said Janet Dougherty, who also taught at Garden City High School.
 "If he was doing something that they didn't like, as long as they got changed, they came on time, and they were active, he offered them at least a variety of six to seven activities."